deejoseph281/Kickstarter-Analysis/Written Report_Challenge 1.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-- Campaigns are most likely to success when launched in May and June.
+Campaigns are most likely to succeeed when launched in May and June.
+Campaigns are least likely to succeed when launched in December.

 - What can you conclude about the Outcomes based on Goals?
-Campaigns are most successful when their goals are less than $5000, and more likely to fail than succeed when the goal is between $15,000 to $35,000 ot above $45,000.
+Campaigns are most successful when their goals are less than $1,000 Campaigns are more likely to fail than succeed when the goal is above $45,000.

 - What are some limitations of this dataset?